 When operating in low-light conditions, false alarms can be an issue.

-Due to the rural setting of most solar fields, birds, spiders, and other wildlife may trigger a sensor.
+Birds, spiders and other wildlife may trigger a sensor, due to the rural setting of most solar fields.
 When considering perimeter protection and detection, other larger animals can trigger the analytics whilst grazing close to the fence.

 When incorporated with video analytics, false alarms can be largely negated.